-For the past four years CLBC has contracted with R.A.
+For the past five years CLBC has contracted with R.A.
 Malatest and Associates Ltd. to manage the survey administration process and data analysis.

 While we are still in the process of collecting baseline data, we are already seeing many interesting emerging trends within the community living sector.
 For example: